hafridi/business-hours/README.md

 # Listing Hours

-A small module to check if sotre is open or closed based on a specific date.
+A small module to check if store is open or closed based on a specific date.

 ## Installation
 -----